There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 “Baby acne is characterized by small red bumps or pustules on the face.
 Most commonly they occur on the cheeks, nose and forehead.
 Don’t panic if you see breakouts on the scalp, back, and chest as well.
 Some may also think that milia—another very common newborn skin condition that disappears on its own—is baby acne, when in fact they are tiny pearl-like cysts filled with the skin protein keratin.”

-When newborns get it:
+When newborns get acne:

 “Baby acne usually occurs between two to four weeks of age, but sometimes it’s present at birth.”

-Why newborns get it:
+Why newborns get acne:

 “Although there’s no confirmed cause of baby acne, some think that it results from exposure to maternal hormones either during pregnancy or breastfeeding.
 Acne occurring after 6 weeks is called infantile acne.
 Although it may appear similar, timing and maybe cause is different.
 In either case, it’s important to see a board-certified pediatric dermatologist who can guide you further in terms of treatment.”

-How to treat it:
+How to treat acne:

 “Most importantly, don’t worry.
 Your dermatologist will likely advise you to use a gentle cleanser.
 It’s a good idea to avoid using acne treatments unless your doctors recommend otherwise.
 Also steer clear of oily skincare products and scrubbing.
 Often no treatment is necessary, and within a few weeks your baby’s complexion will naturally clear.”